Overview of Christianity

 Protestantism arose in the 16th century during the Reformation, which took place mainly in Germany, Switzerland, and Britain.
 Protestants do not acknowledge the authority of the Pope, reject many traditions and beliefs of the Catholic Church, emphasize the importance of reading the Bible and hold to the doctrine of salvation by faith alone.
 Protestantism encompasses numerous denominational groups, including Lutherans, Baptists, Methodists, Episcopalians (or Anglicanism), Presbyterians, Pentecostals and Evangelicals.

 Christian practices vary by denomination, but common elements include a Sunday worship service, private and corporate prayer, study and reading of the Scriptures, and participation in rites such as baptism and communion.
 Distinctive Catholic practices include recognition of seven total sacraments, Sunday mass, devotion to the Virgin Mary and the saints, and veneration of relics and places associated with holy figures.
 Eastern Orthodoxy holds many practices in common with Catholicism, but is especially distinguished by the central role of icons: ornate images of Christ and the saints believed to provide a connection to the spiritual world.

 The most important Christian holiday is Easter, a spring festival that celebrates Christ's resurrection from the dead.
 Easter is immediately preceded by Holy Week, which includes Palm Sunday, Maundy Thursday, and Good Friday.
 The 40 days prior to Easter form the Lenten season, a time of fasting and repentance.
 Another holiday that came to be culturally important is Christmas, which commemorates the birth of Jesus on December 25.
 Saints' days are also important.
 Some of these, such as St. Patrick's Day and Valentine's Day, have come to play a prominent role in popular western culture.

 A vast number of intriguing people have helped shape Christianity over the centuries.
-They include early chuch fathers like Athanasius and Augustine, notorious heretics like Arius and Pelagius, reformers such as Martin Luther and John Wycliffe, and popular writers like C.S.
+They include perhaps the greatest theologian and missionary of the Christian faith, the Apostle Paul, as well as early chuch fathers like Athanasius and Augustine, notorious heretics like Arius and Pelagius, reformers such as Martin Luther and John Wycliffe, and popular writers like C.S.
 Lewis and J.R.R.
 Tolkien.